 4. Improves Depression

 Not only does ashwagandha benefit people who deal with anxiety and chronic stress, but it can also be helpful for people who experience signs of depression.
-Ashwagandha improves resistance toward stress.
-Studies show that it thereby improves people’s self-assessed quality of life.
+The herb improves resistance toward stress, and studies show that it thereby improves people’s self-assessed quality of life.

 5. Balances Blood Sugar Levels